joshhornby/joshhornby.github.io/_posts/2026-02-20-making-technical-decisions-stick.md

 Disagree and commit.
 Once a decision is made, everyone should support it, even those who disagreed.
 If you can't get to agreement, be clear that you're making a call despite disagreement and expect people to follow through.

 Don't revisit without new information.
 Every decision can be debated forever.
-Establish that decisions stay made unless new facts arise.
+Make it clear that decisions stay made unless new facts arise.
 "We already decided this" should end conversations, not start them.

 ## Decisions need visible attention, not rules

 Follow-through doesn't mean a heavy process.
 It means someone is paying attention.

 Check in code reviews.
 When you see code that goes against a decision, ask about it.
-Sometimes there's a good reason; sometimes someone didn't know.
+Sometimes there's a good reason.
+Sometimes someone didn't know.
 Either way, it's a conversation.

 Point to decisions in discussions.
 When someone proposes something that clashes with a prior decision, point to the docs.
 "We decided X for these reasons.
 Has something changed?"

 Update decisions when needed.
 Things change.
 If a decision no longer makes sense, update it explicitly.
-Don't let it fade away; mark it replaced and write down why.
+Don't let it fade away.
+Mark it replaced and write down why.

 Model it yourself.
 Your own code should follow the decisions.
 If you ignore the standards, so will everyone else.